16 Types of Fishes With Big Lips

 3. Humphead wrasse

 Humphead wrasse is a popular coral reef fish that can grow upto 6 feet long.
 They roam around coral reefs in search of prey such as mollusks, starfish, or crustaceans.
-They are also popular as a bulge on their forehead and one of the fishes with big lips, however, the species is highly vulnerable because of overfishing in the region and also being served as a luxury food as a part of the live reef fish trade predominant across Southeast Asian region.
+They are also popular as a bulge on their forehead and one of the fish with big lips, however, the species is highly vulnerable because of overfishing in the region and also being served as a luxury food as a part of the live reef fish trade predominant across Southeast Asian region.

 Also Read: Top 10 Ugliest Fishes In The World